bartczernicki/Articles/20230129-MeasuringSalesPerformanceUsingSimpleStatisticalModels/Readme.md

 It is probably common sense that more sales calls (attempts) will help achieve the desired sales conversion number.
 However, the **negative binomial distribution** helps illuminate a numerical forecast and put probabilities on the forecast.
 This provides an incredible amount of information to the sales leadership or the sales individual to plan their monthly success accordingly.

+## Summary

+Simple statistical models can play a significant role in sales performance management, as they allow companies to make data-driven decisions that can help improve their overall sales results.
+One of the key benefits of using simple statistical models is that they can provide a more objective view of sales performance, as opposed to relying solely on human intuition or ad-hoc methods.
+This can help to eliminate bias and minimize the impact of personal opinions, leading to more accurate and reliable results.

+Moreover, these models are also relatively straightforward to implement, and require only basic statistical knowledge and a minimal investment in terms of time and resources.
+This makes them a cost-effective solution for companies looking to improve their sales performance, especially for those with limited budgets or resources.

+However, it is important to note that these simple statistical models should not be used as the sole measure of sales performance.
+While they provide valuable insights into key drivers of sales, they are not designed to provide sophisticated sales forecasting, which requires more complex models and algorithms.
+Therefore, companies should complement these models with other methods, such as market analysis and customer insights, to get a more comprehensive view of their sales performance and make more informed decisions.

 ## Footnotes
 [^1]: Stable Diffusion on Hugging Face: https://huggingface.co/spaces/stabilityai/stable-diffusion